Raxxius/PhotoWebsite/README.md

 ![footer](docs/screenshots/footer.png)

-Gallery page.
+## **Gallery page:** ##

 The main component of the website, this is a page that displays the images of the artist.
-Images can be filtered.
+Images can be filtered by the tags at the top of the website.

 An About Page.